Bira/octopus-carnival/_posts/2023-07-25-neverwinter-netherese.md

 regularly attack the Thayan base in the Dread Ring, and they've also managed to park one of their flying fortresses above the Thayan city of Surcross, which they bombard regularly.
-In case you don't remember, that's one of the possible locations might have hidden her soul vessel.
+In case you don't remember, that's one of the possible locations where Valindra might have hidden her soul vessel.

 And finally, further down the list, there's the handling of the Gray Wolf Uthgardt tribe.
 The Shadovar recruited them into their service with appeals to